girijamanohar/bitcoin_mining/README.md

 ## Overview

-This project is a Bitcoin mining software designed to demonstrate how mining works and to participate in the Bitcoin network by solving cryptographic puzzles to secure transactions and create new blocks.
+This project is a Bitcoin mining program designed to demonstrate how mining works and to participate in the Bitcoin network by solving cryptographic puzzles to secure transactions and create new blocks.

 ## Features